 - Pickles (jarred or from the salad bar)

-I hope this gives you good starting point how to eat vegan while traveling.
-What are your favorite vegan options when you’re eating out of a hotel refrigerator?
+I hope these vegan hotel tips give you a good starting point how to eat vegan while traveling.